 |Keep it simple or prep work will be overwhelming||9||16%|

 A lot of people don’t understand what SWYPO means.
-It stands for “Sex With Your Pants On” and basically means that you are re-creating a non compliant baked good or treat with compliant ingredients.
-Because Whole30 focuses a lot on changing your relationship with food, the idea of re-creating a baked good, a pasta or a cereal for example are restricted and referred to as “SWYPO”.
+It stands for “Sex With Your Pants On”.
+That's probably why they rename the rule to "the pancake rule" and basically means that you are re-creating a non compliant baked good or treat with compliant ingredients.
+Because Whole30 focuses a lot on changing your relationship with food, the idea of re-creating a baked good, a pasta or a cereal for example are restricted and referred to back to “the pancake rule”.

 Many people can't get over this and miss that pizza or cereal so much they attempt to re-create it with products that are compliant like chia seed pudding or pizza made with almond flour.
-Re-creating restricted foods with compliant ingredients is not permitted on a round, but it's ok for off-round eating.
+Re-creating restricted foods with compliant ingredients is not permitted on a round, but it's ok for off-round eating which typically leads into a Paleo lifestyle.

-It’s not necessary to exercise while doing Whole30, but exercising is a healthy part of any lifestyle.
+It’s not necessary to exercise while doing Whole30 diet, but exercising is a healthy part of any lifestyle.
 Incorporated exercise is a great way to increase endorphins, increase cardiovascular health and tone your body.
 As well, exercise is a healthy way of maintaining mental health and de-stressing.

 |Exercised While on Round||Responses||%|